StopSandal/EventSeller/README.md

 This API supports CRUD operations via REST architecture for managing tickets, events, place addresses, place halls, hall sectors, and ticket seats.

+**New**

+1. Added multiple ticket registrations.
+2. Added ticket selling logic that interacts with a stub payment system (new repository).
+3. Added numerous admin statistics with different types of exports.

 To use any other method except Get, user should be authorized.

 Usage